Syncopated Systems

 • Clerks enter data into systems maintained by others, usually with minimal technical knowledge.

-The authoritative accreditation organization for engineering and technology cirricula is ABET, Inc., formerly named the Accreditation Board for Engineering and Technology.
+In the United States, the authoritative accreditation organization for engineering and technology cirricula (colleges and universities) is ABET, Inc., formerly named the Accreditation Board for Engineering and Technology.